-An unannounced inspection took place on 25 October 2022, from 10.00am to 3.00pm.
-This was completed by a pharmacist inspector.
+An unannounced medicines management inspection took place on 29 August 2023 from 10.00am to 3.00pm.
+This was completed by a pharmacist inspector and focused on medicines management within the home.

-The inspection focused on medicines management within the home.
 The purpose of the inspection was to assess if the home was delivering safe, effective and compassionate care and if the home was well led with respect to medicines management.